At a glance

 - Monitor species and conduct biodiversity surveys

-- Raise awareness about ongoing conservation efforts through workshops and lessons in local communities
+- Raise awareness about ongoing conservation efforts through workshops and lessons in local schools and communities

 Where in Cambodia and Nepal will I work?